 - It can minimize deep creasing which appears from the nose down to the corners of the mouth

 - It can minimize deep creasing under the lower eyelids

-Often times a facelift surgery may be done in conjunction with a brow lift or eyelid lift surgery for a more complete rejuvenation.
-It’s important to note that while a facelift surgery is one of the most comprehensive facial rejuvenation procedures, there are some things it will not change.
+Often times a facelift surgery may be done in conjunction with a brow lift or eyelid lift surgery for more complete rejuvenation.
+It’s important to note that while facelift surgery is one of the most comprehensive facial rejuvenation procedures, there are some things it will not change.
 Your fundamental appearance will not be altered through a facelift, nor will it keep your face from aging further in the future.

 Am I an Ideal Candidate for a Facelift?

 Ideal candidates for a facelift procedure are in good physical and mental health, non-smokers, with a realistic expectation for the procedure outcome.
 As with all surgical procedures, there are risks which you should discuss in detail with your Plastic Surgeon.
 You should ask any and all questions and address your goals and concerns with your Plastic Surgeon in order to assure a safe procedure and positive outcome.